C$^*$-simple groups: amalgamated free products, HNN extensions, and fundamental groups of 3-manifolds: The two standard examples

 Let us assume that $\min \{ \vert m \vert, \vert n \vert \} \ge 2$ and that $\vert m \vert \ne \vert n \vert$.
 Observe that, say in the case of $m$ and $n$ coprime to simplify the discussion, we have $G = \mathbf Z$ and

-so that we cannot apply Proposition \ref{C*simpleHNN}, even though the action of $BS(m,n)$ on $T$ is faithful (by this same Remark (iii)).
+so that we cannot apply Claim (ii) in Theorem~\ref{MainResult}, even though the action of $BS(m,n)$ on $T$ is faithful (by this same Remark (iii)).

 However, the action of $BS(m,n)$ on its Bass-Serre tree $T$ is slender, by Lemma \ref{LemmaBS}, strongly hyperbolic and minimal, by Proposition \ref{PropHNN}.
-Hence, the hypothesis of Proposition \ref{Powerspart} are satisfied, and the proof of Proposition \ref{BS} for $BS(m,n)$ is complete.
+Hence, the hypothesis of Corollary \ref{Powerspart} are satisfied, and the proof of Claim (iii) of Theorem~\ref{MainResult} for $BS(m,n)$ is complete.

 The proof of the more general case, which is similar, is left to the reader. $\square$